Edo period: Economy and financial services

 The Tokugawa era brought peace, and that brought prosperity to a nation of 31 million, 80% of them rice farmers.
 Rice production increased steadily, but population remained stable.
 Rice paddies grew from 1.6 million chō in 1600 to 3 million by 1720.
 Improved technology helped farmers control the all-important flow of water to their paddies.
 The daimyos operated several hundred castle towns, which became loci of domestic trade.

 The system of sankin kōtai meant that daimyos and their families often resided in Edo or travelled back to their domains, giving demand to an enormous consumer market in Edo and trade throughout the country.
 Samurai and daimyos, after prolonged peace, were accustomed to more elaborate lifestyles.
 To keep up with growing expenditures, the bakufu and daimyos often encouraged commercial crops and artifacts within their domains, from textiles to tea.
 The concentration of wealth also led to the development of financial markets.

 As the shogunate only allowed daimyos to sell surplus rice in Edo and Osaka, large-scale rice markets developed there.
 Each daimyo also had a capital city, located near the one castle they were allowed to maintain.
-Daimyos would have agents in various commercial centers, selling rice and cash crops, often exchanged for paper credit to be redeemed elsewhere.
+Daimyos had agents in various commercial centers, selling rice and cash crops, often exchanged for paper credit redeemedable elsewhere.
 Merchants invented credit instruments to transfer money, and currency came into common use.
 In the cities and towns, guilds of merchants and artisans met the growing demand for goods and services.

 Tokugawa coinage: Ōban, Koban, Ichibuban (1601–1695).

 The merchants benefited enormously, especially those with official patronage.
 However, the Neo-Confucian ideology of the shogunate focused the virtues of frugality and hard work; it had a rigid class system, which emphasized agriculture and despised commerce and merchants.
 A century after the Shogunate's establishment, problems began to emerge.
 The samurai, forbidden to engage in farming or business but allowed to borrow money, borrowed too much, some taking up side jobs as bodyguards for merchants, debt collectors, or artisans.